MSc/PgDip Quantum Technologies

 Experimental Laboratories (20 credits)

 You will carry out open-ended practical work in the laboratory conveying the basic skills of instrument handling, data management, record keeping, and you’ll develop report-writing and oral presentation skills.
-You will be required to complete two quantum optical experiments.
+You will get training in using Python for data analysis and undertake advanced experiments relevant to your specialisation.

 Topics in Atomic, Molecular and Nuclear Physics (20 credits)